plant-genomics/training/README.md

 ### Fork and clone this repository

-You should do your work in a fork under your own github account:

-* Fork this repository in github using the fork button.
+* In GitHub, fork the plant-genomics/training repository [https://github.com/plant-genomics/training](https://github.com/plant-genomics/training)to your own GitHub account.
-* Clone your fork to your local computer.
+* In the terminal (or equivalent), clone your fork to your local computer.
 ```
 git clone https://github.com/yourname/training.git
 ```

-### Set up your environment and build the documentation
+### Make a virtual environment

 * We are using the Python package [MkDocs](http://www.mkdocs.org/).
 * You can install MkDocs into a virtual environment, e.g. with conda.
 ```
 conda create --name mkdocs       //we call our environment "mkdocs"
 conda activate mkdocs
 conda install pip
 pip install -r requirements.txt  //this file lists the packages required